HNA Group

-HNA Group Co., Ltd., is a Chinese conglomerate headquartered in Haikou, Hainan, China.
+HNA Group Co., Ltd., was a Chinese conglomerate headquartered in Haikou, Hainan, China.
 Founded in 2000, it was involved in numerous industries including aviation, real estate, financial services, tourism, logistics, and more.
-It is a part owner of Grand China Air.
+It was the owner of Hainan Airlines and a part owner of Grand China Air.

 In July 2017, HNA Group ranked No. 170 in 2017 Fortune Global 500 list with a revenue of $53.335 billion.
-It is one of the most active investment companies in the world, acquiring numerous assets under its name.
+It was one of the most active investment companies in the world, acquiring numerous assets under its name.
 In 2021, the corporation declared bankruptcy after debt restructuring efforts failed.
+On December 8, 2021, Liaoning Fangda Group Industrial acquired HNA's aviation division.
+Later, on December 24, Hainan Development Holdings Co., Ltd. acquired HNA's airport division, and marked the closing of the final chapter in the now defunct HNA Group.